MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-set-get-label-cpp.md

 Highly Confidential : f55c2dea-db0f-47cd-8520-a52e1590fb6z

 Press any key to continue . . .

+Applying Label ID f42a3342-8706-4288-bd31-ebb85995028z to c:\Test\Test.docx
+Label committed to file: c:\Test\Test_labeled.docx

+Press any key to continue . . .
 ```

 Assuming a new Microsoft Word document was used as `<input-file-path>` (with no label set), the following "Not set" indicator would be shown on the "Protect" bar:
      ![Visual Studio add class](media/quick-file-set-get-label-cpp/word-sensitivity-label-not-set.png)

 After committing a "General" label to the file saved as `<output-file-path>`, the "General" label will show with the pencil icon:
      ![Visual Studio add class](media/quick-file-set-get-label-cpp/word-sensitivity-label-general.png)